Trump makes veiled WTO threat after EU warning on car tariffs

 Last week, a source familiar with Trump’s thinking told Reuters that the president has privately expressed a desire to quit the WTO, but that it was not a serious proposal.

+Later on Monday, White House spokeswoman Sarah Sanders said Trump was focused on fixing problems in global trade, not on leaving the trade organization that has been a foundation of the postwar global trading system.

+“Right now he’d like to see the system get fixed, and that’s what he’s focused on doing,” Sanders said.
+“He’s been clear that he has concerns, that there are a number of aspects that he doesn’t believe are fair.
+And China and other countries have used the WTO to their own advantage.
+We’re focused on fixing the system.”

-Trump also during his meeting with Rutte said that his administration would be meeting with EU officials to “work something out” on trade.
+During his meeting with Rutte, Trump also said that his administration would be meeting with EU officials to “work something out” on trade.
 The United States has imposed tariffs on European steel and aluminum imports and is conducting another national security study that could lead to tariffs on autos and auto parts.

 “I think the E.U. — we’re going to be meeting with them fairly soon, Trump said.
 “They want to see if they can work something out, and that’ll be good, and if we do work it out, that’ll be positive, and if we don’t, it’ll be positive also, because we’ll just think about those cars that pour in here, and we’ll do something, right?”